 "Toys" or "Companion dogs" as they are known in many parts of the world are just as varied as other groups but do have one thing in common: their size.

 They are small and with that diminutive size comes the fact that they are cheaper to own, easier to manage, take up less space, and are more portable than their larger cousins.

-Most toys were developed for one purpose in mind: To be a friend or companion to their owner.
+Most Toys were developed for one purpose in mind: To be a friend or companion to their

 This group of dogs is very versatile.
 They make great pets for elderly dog lovers, serve as child-surrogates for couples without children, and fulfill the role of loyal family dog to families with children.